When Should I Play Golf in the UK?

 Moving further North to the North East, there is only one choice that has to be the fantastic Slaley Hall.
 Finally, for England, we would choose the fabulous Carden Park, a quality resort with golf to match.

 Where to Play Golf in Wales

 Another fantastic region to play golf on your UK golf break, which has a much more extensive selection of courses than initially meets the eye.
-Focusing on South Wales with one of our favourites is the only Welsh Venue to host the Ryder Cup, The Celtic Manor Resort.
+Focusing on South Wales with one of our favourites is the only Welsh Venue to host the Ryder Cup, the award winning The Celtic Manor Resort.
 Just a few miles towards Chepstow, our next choice would be St. Pierre Marriott Golf & Country Club.